oliviachang29/anika-nayak/_static/resources.md

 [**How To Pitch To Publications**](https://www.instagram.com/tv/CExTySaAmnG/?fbclid=IwAR1xjmOHqVzUrckmaPfq8cI1OTeRe1oj7KRqiRMmHVCtwMlIi87a7r0ulFg) - A workshop hosted by [The Young Writers' Initiative (TYWI)](http://tywi.org/) and led by [Lola Méndez](https://lolaannmendez.com/), a freelance journalist and full-time globe trotter.

 [**How to Get Your STEM Articles Published in Mainstream Media Workshop **](https://www.youtube.com/watch?v=Z6reQy3TccI)- I led this workshop for members of [Girl Genius Magazine](https://girlgeniusmag.tech/), where I focus on writing about STEM and Gen Z culture.

+##### Podcasts

+[**The Writers’ Co-op Podcast**](https://www.thewriterscooppod.com/) - An audio career handbook for freelance creatives, hosted by [Jenni Gritters](http://jennigritters.com/) and [Wudan Yan](http://www.wudanyan.com/).

+[**She Chat Podcast Episode #19**](https://podcasts.apple.com/us/podcast/anika-nayak-how-to-get-your-articles-published-in-mainstream/id1505540169?i=1000493918317) - In this episode, I spoke to host Agnes Mar on the importance of diverse voices in journalism and tips on entering the media industry.